Natural Baby Life logo (480 x 130)

 When to get rid of a changing table

-If your changing table is damaged in a way that is affecting its structural soundness, you should stop using it immediately and get rid of it.
+If your changing table is damaged in a way that makes it unsafe, you should stop using it immediately and get rid of it.
 A broken changing table can collapse under the weight of your baby, which can be very dangerous.

 If you’re done with the changing table but it’s still in good shape, you can save it if you’re planning to have another baby.
 If not, you may be wondering what else you can do with an old changing table.
 One issue that people have with changing tables is that they are hard to repurpose once the diaper days are over.